Rabka-Zdrój railway station: Railways

 The station is located on the single-track Chabówka–Nowy Sącz railway, which is electrified on the Chabówka–Rabka-Zdrój section.

 Infrastructure

 The station features one single-edge platform, 200 m long and 24 cm above the rail head.
 The platform is covered and equipped with benches and loudspeakers for train announcements.

 Train services

-The station serves Regio trains operated by Przewozy Regionalne, running between Kraków Główny and Zakopane.
+The station serves Regio trains operated by Polregio, running between Kraków Główny and Zakopane.
 Trains change direction at Rabka-Zdrój, arriving from and returning toward Chabówka railway station, due to the track layout at Chabówka.
 This direction change is only possible for trains with control cabs at both ends, as the track layout does not allow locomotives with carriages to reverse.
 The turnaround time at Rabka is approximately 6 minutes.

 Until 21 March 2004, passenger trains also operated toward Nowy Sącz.

 In addition to regular passenger services, occasional retro trains operated by the Chabówka Rolling Stock Heritage Park at Rabka-Zdrój.